West

 California

 California has long been a leader in climate and environmental justice policy and is one of the world’s largest economies.
-Despite ambitious climate policies, including an emissions reduction target of 85% below 1990 levels by 2045, emissions decreased only 7% from 1990-2021.
-Around half of in-state electricity is generated from renewables, and the state is the nation’s top producer of electricity from solar and geothermal resources.
-The state ranks 7th in the country for crude oil production, although both crude oil and natural gas production are steadily declining.
+Despite ambitious climate policies, including an emissions reduction target of 85% below 1990 levels by 2045, emissions decreased only 12% from 1990-2022.
+Over 60% of in-state electricity is generated from renewables, and the state is the nation’s top producer of electricity from solar and geothermal resources.
+The state ranks 8th in the country for crude oil production, although both crude oil and natural gas production are steadily declining.

 GHG Reduction Targets